tildearrow/furnace/doc/1-intro/quickstart.md

 the **macro** is perhaps Furnace's most powerful feature. formally defined, it automates a note's parameters while it plays. a lot of what can be achieved with effects can be done with macros, but on a per-tick basis instead of per-row.

-let's start with clearing out the notes we've entered. then move the cursor to the top-left into the "Pulse 1" channel. create a new instrument and go into the instrument editor. we'll want to work with the volume macro, but before we can do that, we have to select the "Game Boy" tab and check the box labelled "Use software envelope". the Game Boy's sound hardware can do its own limited volume envelopes, but those won't help us right now, and if we leave the box unchecked, the volume macro won't work (though the others will).
+let's start by clearing out the notes we've entered. after that, move the cursor to the top-left into the "Pulse 1" channel. create a new instrument and go into the instrument editor. we'll want to work with the volume macro, but before we can do that, we have to select the "Game Boy" tab and check the box labelled "Use software envelope". the Game Boy's sound hardware can do its own limited volume envelopes, but those won't help us right now, and if we leave the box unchecked, the volume macro won't work (though the others will).

 {{ instrument editor on Game Boy tab with that box checked? }}

-in the macros tab, click the down arrow next to "Volume" to open it up. the number that appears beneath the word "Volume" is the length of the macro; let's set it to 30. in the large box next to it, draw a ramp from near minimum volume (1) to maximum volume (15) at the left, then another down to minimum volume (0) at the right. if it's a little uneven, that's okay; you can always edit the numbers directly beneath the box, just as with the wavetable editor.
+in the "Macros" tab, click the down arrow next to "Volume" to open it up. the number that appears beneath the word "Volume" is the length of the macro; let's set it to 30. in the large box next to it, draw a ramp from near minimum volume (1) to maximum volume (15) at the left, then another down to minimum volume (0) at the right. if it's a little uneven, that's okay; you can always edit the numbers directly beneath the box, just as with the wavetable editor.

-you may have a little trouble navigating the whole macro at once. use the scrollbar at the top to move around it. even better, use the `-` button to the left of it to narrow the bars until it's all visible!
+you may have a little trouble navigating the whole macro at once. use the scrollbar at the top of the macros tab to move around it. even better, use the `-` button to the left of it to narrow the bars until it's all visible!

 {{ completed macro }}

-while in the instrument editor (and as long as you're not in a text box) you can play notes on the keyboard without affecting anything in the pattern view. give it a try, and you'll notice that when held down, each note does its own quick fade in then fade to silence. you could do this with effects, but doing it with the instrument itself would save a lot of typing!
+while in the instrument editor (and as long as you're not in a text box) you can play notes on the keyboard without affecting anything in the pattern view. give it a try, and you'll notice that when held down, each note does its own quick fade in then fade to silence. you could do this with effects, but if you're using it on many notes, doing it with the instrument itself could save a lot of typing!

-in the pattern view, add a few notes spaced far enough apart that the whole rise and fall is audible (at speed 6, five rows will do). then look to the thin bar underneath the macro view. it may not look like much, but if you hold the `Shift` key and click directly underneath the peak of the macro, it will light up green. we've just set a **release point**. play with it a little here, and notice that holding the key down holds the note in place at top volume until released. now play the song from the start; each note will rise to max volume then stay there until the next note plays.
+in the pattern view, add a few notes spaced far enough apart that the whole rise and fall is audible (at speed 6, five rows will do). then look to the thin bar underneath the macro view. it may not look like much, but if you hold the `Shift` key and click directly underneath the peak of the macro, it will light up green. we've just set a **release point**. play with the instrument a little here, and notice that holding the key down holds the note in place at top volume – at the release point – until let go. now play the song from the start; each note will rise to max volume then stay there until the next note plays.

 {{ macro view }}

-finally, somewhere after the last note in our song, move to about ten rows beneath it and place a note off. the final note rises to maximum, then is suddenly cut off! to get the rest of the macro to play, delete the note off and use the `~` key to put in a **macro release** instead, which will appear as `REL`. now when the song played back, the final note will rise and hold steady until it reaches the macro release, then we'll hear the rest of the macro play out.
+somewhere after the last note in our song, move to about ten rows beneath it and place a note off. the final note rises to maximum, then is suddenly cut off! to get the rest of the macro to play, delete the note off and use the `~` key to put in a **macro release** instead, which will appear as `REL`. now when the song is played back, the final note will rise and hold steady until it reaches the macro release, then we'll hear the rest of the macro play out.

 macros are absurdly powerful tools. read the [macro documentation](../4-instrument/README.md) to make the most of them!

 ## now what?

-now you know the basics of how to make music with Furnace. from here, the rest of the documentation should make more sense, and it should be your primary reference. if you have questions that aren't answered there, <!-- point to Discord? -->. most of all, don't be afraid to experiment. go play!
+now you know the basics of how to make music with Furnace. from here, the rest of the documentation should make more sense, and it should be your primary reference. if you have questions that aren't answered there, ask on our Discord in the `#ask` channel, or pose your question in the Discussions forum on Furnace's GitHub repository. <!-- links here -->. most of all, don't be afraid to experiment. go play!